octobercms/docs/database-structure.md

             some_seeding_file.php        <=== Seeding script
             some_upgrade_file.php        <=== Seeding script

 The version information file defines the plugin version and refers to the migration and seeding files.
 All migration and seeding files should be associated with a plugin version.
-Example of the version.yaml file:
+Example of the **version.yaml** file:

     1.0.1:
-        - Added some upgrade file and some seeding
+        - Added some upgrade file and some seeding.
         - some_upgrade_file.php
         - some_seeding_file.php
     1.0.2:
-        - Create blog post comments table
+        - Create blog post comments table.
         - create_comments_table.php
-    1.0.3: Bug fix update that uses no scripts
+    1.0.3: Bug fix update that uses no scripts.
-    1.0.4: Another fix
+    1.0.4: Another fix.
     1.0.5:
-        - Create blog settings table
+        - Create blog settings table.
         - create_blog_settings_table.php

 For updates that refer to migration or seeding files, the first line is always the comment, then subsequent lines are script file names.

-> **Note:** The plugin [initialization process](../plugin/registration#routing-initialization) is disabled during the update process, this should be a consideration in migration and seeding scripts.
+An example of a comment with no associated update files:

+    1.0.1: A single comment that uses no update scripts.
+    1.0.2:
+        - Alternative comment with no update files.

+An update line with a comment and update scripts:

+    1.0.3:
+        - This update will execute the two scripts below.
+        - some_upgrade_file.php
+        - some_seeding_file.php

+<a name="important-updates" class="anchor" href="#important-updates"></a>
+### Important updates

+Sometimes a plugin needs to introduce features that will break websites already using the plugin.
+If an update comment in the **version.yaml** file begins with three exclamation marks (`!!!`) then it will be considered *Important* and will require the user to confirm before updating.
+An example of an important update comment:

+    1.1.0: !!!
+This is an important update that contains breaking changes.

+When the system detects an important update it will provide three options to proceed:

+1. Confirm update
+1. Skip this plugin (once only)
+1. Skip this plugin (always)

+Confirming the comment will update the plugin as usual, or if the comment is skipped it will not be updated.

 <a name="update-process" class="anchor" href="#update-process"></a>
 ## Update process